Externalization Details¶

 Duplicate Path Handling¶

-When Embody detects two operators pointing to the same external file, it prompts you with options:
+When Embody detects multiple operators pointing to the same external file, it groups them and resolves the duplicates:

 Enable or disable this check with the Detect Duplicate Paths parameter.